ShaunMaher/sanoid-pull-backups/README.md

     Freeze/Thaw is probably sufficient to ensure consistant backups.
 * Cleanup of "atomic" snapshots
 * Cleanup of bookmarks created by Syncoid
-* Can we make the syncoid part "pull" backups instead of "push" (i.e. syncoid runs on a destination machine and reaches out to pull the snapshots from the source machine)
-  * This is way more secure because the source (which may be compromised) does not need access to the destination datasets.
-A compromised source can't delete it's own backups.

 ## Doco that needs to be put somewhere better later
 ### SSH key authentication